-For damp or wet placements, install PLASTIC GLUE BOARDS.
-The paper design will quickly fall apart; the plastic tray glueboard will work for both mice and rat and will last well in wet conditions.
+For damp or wet placements, install PLASTIC TRAY GLUE TRAPS.
+The problem with paper the design will quickly fall apart; the plastic tray glueboard will work for both mice and rat and will last well in wet conditions.
 These are better suited for wet basements, crawl spaces, storage sheds, restaurant coolers, etc.

 Electrocution is another method which may help in your rodent control management program.
 This method of control uses electricity to shock the mouse or rat to death.
 You will need to know where the animals are feeding or active.
 This will be where you are finding droppings, pathways or nest sights.
 Install RODENT ZAPPERS where such locations exist.

 For Mice, the MOUSE ZAPPER is a bit smaller but just as effective.

 Zappers are easy to deploy, work off inexpensive batteries and are able to deliver a powerful shot of electricity which will prove fatal to any rodent.
 Bait them with whatever it is around in your home they want.
 This is usually pet food, grass seed or bird seed.
 You should also add some of our Trappers Choice paste as well for added attraction.
 Try to use the Loganberry for rat and our Pecan for mice.
 However, if you are not sure which animal you have, get the Pecan – it works for both.

 If you plan on using the Zapper outside, the TRAP TUBE will help keep the device protected from the elements.